 Additionally, the student financial aid system would only offer one type of grant and one type of loan for all students.
 Repayment plans would be cut down significantly.
 Instead of nearly ten different repayment scenarios, only two repayment options would be available: a ten-year standard plan and an income-based repayment plan.

 Loan disbursement would be altered as well.
 As opposed to individuals receiving blocks of funding at the start of a school year, loan and grant disbursements would be doled out on a monthly basis.

 For those who are already enrolled in different Income-Driven repayment programs, public service loans forgiveness programs, or have subsidized student loans, there is no need to worry about losing these benefits.
 The bill would allow these borrowers to retain their program benefits.
 However, new borrowers would be stuck with the new options if they were to pass into law.

 Notably, certain oppositionist groups are not impressed at the speed of the process.
 From the time the legislation was implemented, the committee passed the legislation of the 542-page bill in just over a week.
 This did not include any input from associations such as the American Council on Education or the American Association of Community Colleges and the Association of Community College Trustees.

 So what is next?
 Well, the bill needs to go to Congress, and pass that red tape to be implemented.
-Although these changes would mean mass changes within the student loan industry such as a shift towards private loans, there is no certainty the bill will make it through the House or Senate.
+Although these changes would mean mass changes within the student loan industry such as a shift towards private student loans, there is no certainty the bill will make it through the House or Senate.